Sunday, December 15, 2024

 The White Stripes - Ball and Biscuit (live in Tokyo, 2003)

 Don't know why but am enjoying this.
-Distinctly remember walking somewhere in Cambridge, Massachusetts in 2004 or so listening to this blasting on my headphones.
+Distinctly remember walking somewhere in Cambridge, Massachusetts in 2004 or so, listening to this blasting on my headphones.
 Sort of a motley combination of Led Zeppelin's version of "Travelin' Riverside Blues" and the Stooges "Down on the Street" or something.

 Music like this seems particularly cringe these days.
 And honestly, I never listen to this kind of shit at all.
 But sometimes, just sometimes, you want to hear the knockoff, the pastiche, rather than the original.
 There must be a German word for when you prefer the imitation of the imitation to the original.
 Also, let no one say that Jack White cannot play guitar.
 One a good day, he's probably as good as Jack Black.
-He may not be as good as Meg White is a drummer but he's can hold his own.
+He may not be as good as Meg White is a drummer but he can indeed hold his own.

 Friday, October 18, 2024